gemmaellis16/yoga-project/README.md

 ## Credits

 ### Code
-* The full screen image came from.....
+* The full screen image came from my the developer

 * Bootstrap 4: Bootstrap library used throughout the project to make the site responsive to the Bootstrap grid system.